ashdavies/talks/2019-09-10-navigation-and-the-single-activity/android-navigation-component.md

 }
 ```

-^ Simplest form, use Intent to navigate
+^ Simplest form, use Intent to navigate from one activity to the next

-^ Quickly out of hand in larger projects

----

-# 😰

 ^ Activities dependent on other activity implementations

 ^ Store complex intent argument compositions

 ^ Conditional navigation difficult to maintain

+---

+# 😰

+^ Hard to manage as your application grows in size

 ---